 Step 3

-When the timer is done, perform a quick release to remove any remaining pressure by carefully turning the steam release handle/valve from sealing to venting position using a long spoon or tongs.
+When the timer is done, quickly release any remaining pressure by carefully turning the steam release handle/valve from sealing to venting position using a long spoon or tongs.
 Be careful as hot steam will be released.

 Once all of the steam has been released and the float valve drops down, carefully open the Instant Pot lid.